DavidEight/INFO6150_Homework/README.md

 # INFO6150_Homework
-This is Shihao Zhou's INFO6150 homework
+This is Shihao Zhou's INFO6150 homework.